 Sinking funds that I’ll be contributing to slowly over February is our back-to-school fund.
 I like finding clearance clothes at the beginning of March and start finding long sleeves for the following school year.

 Need some more ideas for savings categories?
-Check out my post about our 52 week savings, and get the free printable while you’re there!
+Check out my post about our 52-week savings, and get the free printable while you’re there!

 From going out to dinner, staying in for a nice meal, and even classroom exchanges at school, you’re going to want to leave some room for it in your budget.

 February is the start of winter clearance in our region.
-Like I mentioned earlier, I like to start shopping for clearance clothes now to use for next school year.
+Like I mentioned earlier, I like to start shopping for clearance clothes now to use for the next school year.

-I also assess the kids’ winter coats, and buy the next size up at the end of February.
-While they may be limited on their preferred colors, it’s much more budget friendly to get coats at a discount than pay full price.
+I also assess the kids’ winter coats and buy the next size up at the end of February.
+While they may be limited on their preferred colors, it’s much more budget-friendly to get coats at a discount than pay full price.
 I try not to spend more than $30 total for coats for all three kids, saving myself well over $150.

 How is savings for Christmas coming?
 What about your other sinking funds?
 Is there anything coming up this summer that you should start saving for now?